kubeflow/kubeflow/testing/README.md

 ```

 * This creates the NFS share
-* We use JupyterHub as a convenient way to access the NFS share for manual inspection of the file contents.
+* We use Jupyter as a convenient way to access the NFS share for manual inspection of the file contents.

 #### Troubleshooting